 Scientists discovered the “allergy gene” and are convinced that allergies are eventually a genetic anomaly that can mutate.

-In fact, genes can and do change during the life of a person.
-Lifestyle and diverse environmental factors can transform and destroy the DNA.
+Lifestyle choices and various environmental factors can transform and change your DNA.
 This process goes on from generation to generation, changing the data that we currently know.

-Cell phone radiation
+1. Cell phone radiation

 However, many wireless headsets even increase the radiation to the brain, thus being just a bad choice.
 One solution is using… seaweed, which as we know can “pull” the radioactivity from the body, but surely this solution is not feasible on a daily basis…

-Insecticides and fertilizers
+2. Insecticides and fertilizers

 Another enemy of DNA is pesticides and fertilizers, which are consumed by everyone… with food.
 Even if you’re a fan of organic products, the truth is that you cannot avoid them.

-The same applies to fruits and vegetables, which undergo different procedures aimed at acceleration of maturation and using special fertilizers, which contribute to the mutation of the DNA.
+The same applies to fruits and vegetables, which undergo different procedures aimed at the acceleration of maturation and using special fertilizers, which contribute to the mutation of the DNA.
 A good solution is to prefer organic products, but even they cannot fully protect us from the process of “mutation”.